GICHD/imsma-core-doc/General/Git_and_Github_for_IMSMA-Core.md

    2. Install, ensuring you select schannel for HTTPS.
     ![Screenshot of install selecting sChannel for SSL on Git](git_scm_install_HTTPS.png)

-      The other default options are fine unless you want to choose a favoured text editor like Notepad++ or VS Code.
+      Accept the other default options or change as you wish, for example to choose a different text editor for commit messages.

     3. Disable SSL Certificate Revocation Check

        Open the command prompt and enter the following command: